Other functions#

 In the examples of this page we assume that wulfric is imported as

->>> import wulfric as wulf
+>>> import wulfric

 Comparing of numbers#